5 COVID-19 cases in Tan Tock Seng Hospital cluster have Indian variant of coronavirus

 Testing of all 12,000 staff members on campus is also in progress.
 So far, about 10,000 employees have completed testing.

-“We are also preparing the healthcare system for any potential rise in community cases, an emerge emergence of new clusters.
-We hope it will not happen, but we must be prepared for it," he added.
+“We are also preparing the healthcare system for any potential rise in community causes, and the emergence of new clusters.
+We hope it will not happen, but we must be prepared for it," the Health Minister added.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments